callstack/react-native-builder-bob/docs/pages/build.md

 Enable compiling source files with Babel and use ES module system.
 This is essentially same as the `commonjs` target and accepts the same options, but leaves the `import`/`export` statements in your code.

 This is useful for bundlers which understand ES modules and can tree-shake.
-The output file should be referenced in the `module` field of `package.json`.
+The output file should be referenced in the `module` field and `exports['.'].import` field of `package.json`.

 Example: